sarvex/magisk-files/docs/faq.md

 ### Why not restore Magisk modules online repo?

 The official Magisk modules repository is dead and no longer maintained.
 Due to that, add them back is meanless.
 However, [Fox2Code](https://github.com/Fox2Code) has developed [Magisk Modules Manager](https://github.com/Fox2Code/FoxMagiskModuleManager)  app which allows you to download Magisk modules online.

+### Should I install Shxxxxo module to hide root?

+- It is not recommended, you should uninstall it.
+If not, don't complain me about crashing.
+MagiskHide should be enough.
+- If you really want to use Shxxxxo, then uninstall Magisk Delta and use Official Magisk ¯\_(ツ)_/¯